‘Days Of Our Lives’ Spoilers: Lucas Gets Shocking News, Will Confesses To Paul

 — Days of our Lives (@nbcdays) September 2, 2018

-Elsewhere in Salem, Days of our Lives fans will see Eric Brady (Greg Vaughan) and Brady Black (Eric Martsolf) try their best to support John Black (Drake Hogestyn) during the difficult time in his life.
+Elsewhere in Salem, Days of Our Lives fans will see Eric Brady (Greg Vaughan) and Brady Black (Eric Martsolf) try their best to support John Black (Drake Hogestyn) during the difficult time in his life.

-John is worried sick about his wife, Marlena Evans (Deidre Hall) as she clings to life as a result of being shot at the couple’s wedding ceremony by her own daughter, Sami Brady (Alison Sweeney).
-Sami accidentally discharged a gun that Kristen had given her, after revealing that Sami’s husband, EJ DiMera (formerly James Scott) was still alive.
+John is worried sick about his wife, Marlena Evans (Deidre Hall), as she clings to life as a result of being shot at the couple’s wedding ceremony by her own daughter, Sami Brady (Alison Sweeney).
+Sami accidentally discharged a gun that Kristen had given her, after revealing that Sami’s husband, EJ DiMera (formerly James Scott), was still alive.

 Meanwhile, Belle Black Brady (Martha Madison) will find out something shocking about her mother.
 It seems that Belle could come across legal documents that suggest how Marlena would want to proceed and/or be treated in certain medical situations.

-As previously reported by the Inquisitr, Belle’s discovery will seemingly lead to a major conflict between her and her father, John, as he fights to keep his wife alive.
+As previously reported by the Inquisitr, Belle’s discovery will seemingly lead to a major conflict between she and her father, John, as he fights to keep his wife alive.